edisonlightbulbs/bootstrap/README.md

-#### Customizable Helper scripts to get things moving along a bit faster.
+### Customizable Helper scripts to get things moving along a bit faster.

+Intuitive and customizable scripts to help reinstall applications after a fresh install.

+#### Usage:

 ---

-Intuitive and customizable scripts to help reinstall application in macos and ubuntu after a system wipe install.

-## Usage:

 * in macOS
 ```